Every year the Centre hosts several visiting researchers, in principle for research stays of at least three months.

-During their research stay, visiting researchers become a full part of the Centre’s team and are invited to take part in collaborative work, in particular by presenting their research as part of the Centre’s research seminars.
+During their research stay, visiting researchers are integrated within the Centre’s team and are invited to take part in our collaborative work, in particular by presenting their research during one of the Centre’s internal seminars.
 They can benefit from the Centre’s logistical support and free access to the University’s facilities.

-The selection of visiting researchers (PhD researchers, postdoctoral researchers and professors) is done via a file and takes into account the profile of the candidate as well as the quality of his/her research project, which has to cover a specialisation subject of the Centre for European Law.
-Applications can be sent throughout the year and at least a month before the date of the start of the visit.
+The selection of visiting researchers (PhD researchers, postdoctoral researchers and professors) is through the submission of a written application and takes into account the profile of the candidate as well as the quality of his/her research project, which has to cover a research area of the Centre for European Law.
+Applications can be sent throughout the year and at least a month before the date of the envisaged start of the research stay.
 They must be addressed to the Director of the Centre and include:

 - A letter of motivation;